ababic/wagtailpurge/README.md

     def process(self) -> None:
         """
-        Implemenst 'handling' for this request.
+        Implements 'handling' for this request.
 The method doesn't need to return anything, and any exceptions raised here will be logged automatically.
         """